kazimkazam/todo-app/README.md

 ## Future Work

 The application has now a responsive design considering the 1536px, 1280px, and 1024px minimum-width breakpoints.
-In that perspective, future work will address this issue and make it responsive to smaller screen sizes comprising, e.g., phones.
+In that perspective, future work will address this issue and make it responsive to smaller screen sizes comprising, e.g., phones;

+Another feature is to allow the user to create personal Projects and access them through the sidebar.
+These Projects would also appear in a list from where the user could choose the appropriate project when creating or editing a todo.

 ## Author